Ahmedlebshten/School_Management_System_CD/README.md

 ## Overview

-A comprehensive Kubernetes-native CI/CD and monitoring solution for the School Management System deployed on Amazon EKS using ArgoCD for GitOps-based deployment and includes full monitoring stack with Prometheus, Grafana, and Loki.
+This repository represents the GitOps (CD) layer of the School Management System project.

+It contains all Kubernetes manifests and Helm values used by ArgoCD to automatically deploy:

+- School Application
+- MySQL Database
+- Monitoring Stack (Prometheus, Grafana, Loki, Promtail)

+Deployed on Amazon EKS using a GitOps workflow.

 ---